-Trump getting first Presidential Daily Brief Tuesday
+Trump receives first President's Daily Brief

 - The PDB is a daily rundown of threats and developments

-(CNN)President-elect Donald Trump on Tuesday is getting the Presidential Daily Brief, the same daily intelligence briefing that President Barack Obama receives.
+(CNN)President-elect Donald Trump on Tuesday received the President's Daily Brief, the same daily intelligence briefing that President Barack Obama receives.

-Trump will receive the briefing at Trump Tower, a transition official told CNN.
+Trump received the briefing at Trump Tower, sources told CNN.
+Vice president-elect Mike Pence will receive his first briefing on Wednesday in Washington, D.C., an aide told CNN.

 The PDB is a daily rundown of threats and intelligence developments compiles by the national security community.
 The top secret document is read by the president and his inner circle of security advisers and top White House officials and is often accompanied by an in-person briefing by intelligence officials.